 The Company's principal capital requirement is to fund working capital to support its growth.
 To date, the Company has financed its operations primarily through cash flows derived from operating activities.
-Primarily as a result of the Company's investment in the infrastructure necessary to support the rapid growth of the Company, the Company had working capital deficiencies of \$2.6 million, \$9.2 million and \$9.6 million as of December 31, 1996, December 31, 1997 and March 31, 1998, respectively.
-During 1997 and the first three months of 1998, the Company invested approximately \$7.5 million and \$1.4 million, respectively in its premises and equipment.
+Primarily as a result of the Company's investment in the infrastructure necessary to support the rapid growth of the Company, the Company had working capital deficiencies of \$2.6 million, \$9.2 million and \$11.3 million as of December 31, 1996, December 31, 1997 and September 30, 1998, respectively.
+During 1997 and the first nine months of 1998, the Company invested approximately \$7.5 million and \$4.9 million, respectively, in its property and equipment.
 These projects were funded primarily from operating cash flow which negatively impacted working capital.
-The Company also distributed approximately \$4.0 million during 1997 to the Partnerships and approximately \$6.9 million and \$2.6 million in dividends to its shareholders in 1997 and the first three months of 1998, respectively.
-Additionally, current liabilities increased due to increased commissions, income taxes and inventory purchases, all of which are directly related to increased sales volume in 1997 and the first three months of 1998.
+The Company also distributed approximately \$4.0 million during 1997 to the Partnerships and approximately \$6.9 million and \$9.3 million in dividends to its shareholders in 1997 and the first nine months of 1998, respectively.
+Additionally, current liabilities increased due to increased commissions, income taxes and inventory purchases, all of which are directly related to increased sales volume in 1997 and the first nine months of 1998.
 The Company believes its current facilities are sufficient to support near-term growth.
 The reduction in capital spending, combined with the Company's intention to cease future distributions to shareholders, is expected to reduce or eliminate the Company's working capital deficiencies in the future.

 In January 1998, the Company entered into a \$1.5 million interim lease line-of-credit agreement (the "Line of Credit Agreement") with Banc One Leasing Corporation to fund the purchase of furniture and certain capital equipment in connection with the Company's relocation to its new facility.
 The Line of Credit Agreement bears interest at the prime interest rate of Bank One, Columbus, NA plus one-half percent, is secured by the leased assets, is guaranteed by two of the Company's shareholders and will expire on December 15, 1998.
-The Line of Credit Agreement allows the Company to convert amounts drawn thereunder into capital leases and, in March 1998, the Company converted \$631,000 which had been drawn on the Line of Credit Agreement into a capital lease (the "Capital Lease").
+The Line of Credit Agreement allows the Company to convert amounts drawn thereunder into capital leases and, in March and August 1998, the Company converted \$631,000 and \$840,000, respectively which had been drawn on the Line of Credit Agreement into a capital lease (the "Capital Lease").
 The Capital Lease bears interest at 9.3%, is collateralized by the leased assets and is payable in 36 installments.
-In addition to the Capital Lease, \$378,000 had been drawn under the Line of Credit Agreement, leaving an available balance of \$491,000.
+In July 1998, the Company entered into a thirty-six month, unsecured note payable with an insurance company to finance its product liability insurance premium.
+The note bears interest at 8.0%.